Table of Contents

 The arterial blood pressure is regulated by a variety of feedback mechanisms.
 These mechanisms operate through specific receptors present in the blood vessels and the heart, which, in turn, send signals to the specific areas of the brain, responsible for blood pressure control.
 After the interpretation of the signals, the brain sends impulses via the components of the autonomic nervous system.

-Rapidly acting mechanism for regulation of blood pressure
+A rapidly acting mechanism for regulation of blood pressure

 Mostly the nervous control mechanism: